Rafael Scheidt

 Rafael Felipe Scheidt (born February 10, 1976, in Porto Alegre, Brazil) is a retired Brazilian footballer.
-He was signed by Kenny Dalglish, manager of Celtic from Grêmio for £5 million and failed to make an impact.
+He was signed by John Barnes, manager of Celtic from Grêmio for £5 million and failed to make an impact.
 Plagued by injury and finding it hard to settle he started one game in the 1999–00 season against St Johnstone and was let out on loan to Corinthians by new manager Martin O'Neill after just five appearances.
 Indeed, Scheidt later admitted that following an unimpressive showing in a pre-season friendly O'Neill had told him "I like footballers who are not like you", further adding "I like footballers who play well."
 The Guardian newspaper called Scheidt the second worst transfer in the history of football, behind Steve Daley, in an article published in 2001.

 Scheidt's loan spell at Corinthians ended in 2002, and he maintained his hope of making it at Celtic, informing the Sunday Herald that "I want this year to be known as the Scheidt year".
 However, he no longer met UK work permit requirements and Celtic paid off the remainder of his contract.
 He then returned to Brazil, joining Atlético Mineiro.
 A year later he signed for Botafogo, before being released by them in 2006.

 Scheidt won three caps for Brazil in 1999 shortly prior to his transfer to Celtic.